-How do I purchase Tour tickets using my discount code?
+How do I purchase Tour tickets using my Voucher code?

 Tour customers with discount codes follow these instructions: